About Me

 Outside the Screen

 While studying, I enjoyed creating chalk art across cafés and public spaces at the University of Washington, Seattle.
 That hands-on work shaped how I think about typography, rhythm, and visual detail - turning everyday spaces into memorable experiences.
+Outside work, I draw, paint, practice calligraphy, collect watches, travel often, and rarely miss a good seafood meal.

 Hand-lettered café signage designed for Starbucks.